 In the Baltic Sea, maritime safety is at a good level thanks to persistent and continuous development work.
 Despite the safety measures in place, there is a considerable risk of an accident causing the spillage of as much as 30,000 tons of oil or significant amounts of other chemicals.

 In the Gulf of Finland, for example, there are 25 large oil tankers sailing every day.
 Annually, 160 million tons of oil is transported through this heavily trafficked sea area.
 In the Archipelago Sea, the narrow passages through tens of thousands of islands pose a challenge to sea navigators.
-In case of an oil accident, hundreds of kilometers of environmentally vulnerable shoreline might be polluted.
+In case of an oil accident, hundreds of kilometres of environmentally vulnerable shoreline might be polluted.
 The challenge for the Bay of Bothnia is that this sea area is covered by thick ice every year.
 These harsh conditions and the long distances involved challenge oil responders in the area.

 The Finnish shoreline is scattered and collecting oil from the shoreline is both expensive and slow.
 Therefore, in the event of a major oil spill accident at sea, it is critical to be able to collect as much of the oil from the open sea as possible.
 This requires efficient coordination and cooperation right after the accident has taken place.
 In order to minimize the environmental and socio-economic impacts, actions on the open sea and the shoreline must be sequenced and linked into one single operation with a common goal.